Why am I stuck at a plateau on keto?

 Before we go too far, let’s discuss if you really are stuck at a plateau.

+Most of this weight loss is actually water loss.
 As we lower our carbohydrate intake, our insulin levels lower causing an increase in water excretion.
-Additionally, during this time we burn through our stored carbohydrates (glycogen) in rapid fashion.
-This contributes more to the weight being lost.
-All of this can happen in the first week and while fat burning is likely still occurring, the majority of weight being lost is water and glycogen.
+Additionally, during this time we burn through our stored carbohydrates (glycogen) which can also result in some weight loss.
+While fat burning is still occurring during your first week, the majority of weight being lost is water and glycogen.

 So, if you have been following keto for a few weeks and you are concerned at being stuck at a plateau, I recommend sticking to it, you are still adapting!